MozillaFoundation/foundation.mozilla.org/docs/local_development_with_docker.md

 To interact with the project, you can use [docker](https://docs.docker.com/engine/reference/commandline/cli/) and [docker-compose](https://docs.docker.com/compose/reference/overview/) CLIs or use shortcuts with invoke.

 The general workflow is:
-- Install the project with `invoke docker-setup`,
+- Install the project with `invoke docker-new-env`,
 - Run the project with `docker-compose up`,
 - Use invoke commands for frequent development tasks (database migrations, dependencies install, run tests, etc),
 - After doing a `git pull`, keep your clone up to date by running `invoke docker-catchup`.